 United States.
 If you qualify for Part D and meet the BMI or comorbidity gate, July 1 is a real date on your calendar.
 The fine print is plan-level: Medicare Advantage plans handle Part D differently from standalone PDPs, and tier placement on the formulary decides whether the cap shows up as a flat $50 or as a coinsurance that lands near it.
 Confirm before you assume.

 Korea.
-The Mounjaro off-label story gets worse before it gets better.
-Supply was already thin.
+Mounjaro has the MFDS obesity indication (approved July 2024), but it's not insurance-covered and supply was already thin.
 Expect allocation to tilt further toward Ozempic and 위고비 branded product, with tirzepatide stock rolling short through Q3 and into Q4.
 Foundayo isn't yet filed with 식약처 as of April 2026 — so the oral safety valve that exists in the US doesn't exist here.
 Ask your clinic whether they're switching stable patients to semaglutide pre-emptively.

 EU, Spain, France.
 Wegovy in western Europe is managed through country-level quotas that EMA and national agencies negotiate with Novo.
 Germany was first to hit its ceiling in 2023.
 Expect the same pattern by autumn 2026.
-Mounjaro's EU obesity label has been live since 2024 — an off-ramp European patients have and Korean patients don't.
+Mounjaro's EU obesity label has been live since 2024 — and Korea's MFDS followed with its own obesity approval in July 2024, though without insurance coverage.

 Saudi Arabia and UAE.
 Private-clinic, cash-pay markets.
 The question is what's on the shelf at your pharmacy, not a reimbursement fight.
 SFDA and MOHAP import allocations flow through distributor channels that typically run about a quarter behind global decisions.
 If July 1 triggers tightening, Gulf shelves feel it by October or November.
 Stockpiling isn't medical advice, but a 90-day refill rather than a 30-day one before that window is a conversation some patients are already having with their doctors.